nahidsaikat/nahidsaikat.com/content/posts/2021-02-02---process-aws-dynamodb-streams-by-aws-lambda-with-terraform.md

 ```
 We will have the records inside of the lambda function in `event` object.
 We can also configure the stream to capture additional data such as "before" and "after" images of modified items.

-When everything is set up, run the following commands in your terminal to deploy the insfrastructure in AWS.
+When everything is set up, run the following commands in your terminal to deploy the infrastructure in AWS.
 Make sure that you have `default` AWS profile is already set.
 ```
 terraform init
 terraform plan